 Why Too Much Cardio Isn't Good For Weight Loss | Nutritionist

 Hey Ladies!
 Let's set the record straight when it comes to cardio for weight loss.
-While many women believe that cardio or aerobic exercise alone is the key to shedding those extra pounds, the truth is a little more nuanced.
-Cardio can definitely be a valuable component of a well-rounded exercise program for weight loss, but relying solely on cardio won't bring you long-lasting results.
 Too many women think cardio or aerobic exercise by itself is a good solution for permanent weight loss.
 Nothing could be further from the truth, performing a cardio-only exercise program will leave you heavier than when you started.
 Too many women think that cardio burns fat but the truth is, it doesn’t!
 It can be properly structured in an exercise program and be very beneficial for weight loss but in and of itself, cardio for weight loss will not bring you permanent results.

 Muscle Loss | Weight Loss Coach and Nutritionist